-Flow rate air 1.4 bar (20 psi) Atomizing air 2.1 bar (30 psi)
+Atomizing air 2.1 bar (30 psi) Flow rate air 1.4 bar (20 psi)

 - 4. Trigger the gun.
-Adjust the flow rate and atomizing air pressures and the pattern adjust sleeve (if used) to obtain the desired spray pattern. - 5.
-Turn the kV/AFC switch on.
-Push the kV/AFC knob in to put the unit in kV mode or pull it out to put the unit in AFC mode.
+The gun will start spraying powder when the master control unit is turned on, or, if switch S5 is set to continuous, when the control unit is turned on.
+If you are using a Smart-Spray programmable controller, refer to its manual for instructions on manually triggering the gun. - 5.
+Turn the kV/AFC dial on.
+Push the kV/AFC dial in to put the unit in kV mode or pull it out to put the unit in AFC mode.
 Refer to the Description section for more information. - a.
-If the switch is set for the kV mode, rotate it fully clockwise for maximum voltage. - b.
-If the switch is set for the AFC mode, rotate it to position 4.
+If the dial is set for the kV mode, rotate it fully clockwise for maximum voltage. - b.
+If the dial is set for the AFC mode, rotate it to position 4.
 This position represents approximately 40 microamps. - Coat a part and adjust the kV output or AFC settings and air pressures to achieve the desired results.